mohandesosama/tiny_block_chain_python/README.md

 ### Blockchain paper
 If you used any part of this code, kindly cite the following paper (blockchain based paper) in your research

-Hosam, Osama.
+*Hosam, Osama.
 "Hiding Bitcoins in Steganographic Fractals."
 2018 IEEE International Symposium on Signal Processing and Information Technology (ISSPIT).
-IEEE, 2018.
+IEEE, 2018.*

+Thank you

 Osama Hosameldeen
 Associate Professor
 Taibah University